Bijapur district, Karnataka: Geography

 Bijapur District has an area of 10541 square kilometres.
 It is bounded on the east by Gulbarga and Yadgir districts, on the southeast by Raichur district, on the south and southwest by Bagalkot District, on the west by Belgaum district, and on the northwest and north by Sangli and Solapur districts of Maharahstra.

-It consists 5.49% of Karnataka state area.
+It comprises 5.49% of Karnataka state area.
 It lies between 15 x 50 and 17 x 28 North Latitude and 74 x 54 and 76 x 28 East Longitude.
 The administrative headquarters and chief town is Bijapur.